 Table 3 shows the results for changes in average weekly wages.
 The dependent variables are the growth rates of average weekly real wages for college-educated and non-college-educated workers and the change in college wage premium.
-As in table 1, column 3-6 includes the set of interactive controls sequentially.
+As in table 1, column 3-5 includes the set of interactive controls sequentially.

-Column 6 contains the results of the fully controlled econometric specification.
-The estimated coefficients for $\Delta IP{i,t}^{CZ} \cdot College{i,t}^{CZ}$ show that the effects of the 'China shock' are significantly heterogeneous concerning the growth rate of real wages for college-educated workers.
+The estimated coefficients for $\Delta IP{i,t}^{CZ} \cdot College{i,t-1}^{CZ}$ show that the effects of the 'China shock' are significantly heterogeneous concerning the growth rate of real wages for collegeeducated workers.
 Its effect breaks up into a negative intercept and a significantly positive slope.
 In other words, for regions with a low share of college-educated workforce, the effect of being exposed to import competition decreases real wages of skilled workers.
 On the other hand, among the most educated regions, the predicted effect turns positive, and a higher degree of exposure to import penetration means higher real wages for college-educated workers.
 Concerning changes in real wages for non-college educated workers, there is not any significant heterogeneity in the effects.
 As a results of this, consequences on college wage premium are entirely driven by the changes in real wages of college-educated workers.